PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Track `Agree to all` click
 ``````````````````````````
 .. versionadded:: 15.3
-Command used to track clicks on the `Agree to all` button.
+Tracks a click on the `Agree to all` button.

 Code::